Nineteen48′s ethos is encapsulated in the following four values:

 Nineteen48’s long-term vision is to form a foundation which can provide funding to numerous charitable projects and social enterprises into the future.

 Kandy Kids (Charity Number: XT37134) is run by Steve O’Driscoll and Edith Bluker, who are based in the UK.
-The charity has been operating since 2007 and is focused on three key areas – food, fun and education.
+The charity has been operating since 2007 and is focused on three key areas – food, fun and education (http://www.facebook.com/kandykidscharity).

-Kandy Kids supports several orphanages in the Kandy area with food and equipment (both general and educational), as well as providing support in the form of scholarships to individual children from underprivileged families from the Kandy area.
+Kandy Kids supports several orphanages and children's homes in the Kandy and Negombo areas with food and equipment (both general and educational), as well as providing support in the form of scholarships to individual children from underprivileged families from the Kandy area.
 Hence, the charity has many of the same core values as Nineteen48.

 Emerge Global is a Boston-based, non-profit organisation (EIN: 26-3230131) that aims to empower young women in Sri Lanka who have survived abuse and sexual violence, or are at high-risk to such abuse, to celebrate their personal sense of beauty, develop their self-sufficiency and become leaders in their own communities.

-Nineteen48 is assisting Emerge to find new sales channels for their jewellery, particularly in the UK.
-This will raise awareness and promote the good work of the charity, whilst simultaneously generating more money for the young girls they are helping.
+Nineteen48 is an ambassador for Emerge and has helped find new sales channels for their jewellery in the UK.
+We raise awareness and promote the good work of the charity, whilst simultaneously generating more money for the young girls they are helping.